King Edward the Confessor was born to King Aethelred the Unready

 1045 (23rd January)

-Edward was visited by some Norman friends who became involved in a drunken fight in Dover and several Normans were killed.
-Edward ordered Godwin to punish the townspeople of Dover but Godwin refused and raised an army against the King.
+and his retinue.
+On their return journey they became involved in a drunken fight in Dover and several Normans were killed.
+Edward ordered Earl Godwin to punish the townspeople of Dover but Godwin refused and raised an army against the King.
 Civil war was avoided when the Witan stepped in and banished Godwin and his family.
 Edward’s wife, Edith, was sent to a convent.

 Edward devoted much of his time to the rebuilding of St Peter’s Abbey.
 The new building was to be called the Collegiate Church of St Peter at Westminster but would be known as Westminster Abbey.